VasuMi/Weather-App/README.md

-Made a Weather knowing app/interface with the help of a weather API. languages used is HTML, CSS and JS.
+Made a Weather knowing app/interface with the help of a weather API.

+Languages used- HTML, CSS and JS.